yiisoft/yii2-apidoc/README.md

     # generate the guide (order is important to allow the guide to link to the apidoc)
     vendor/bin/apidoc guide source/docs ./output

-By default the `bootstrap` template will be used.
+By default, the `bootstrap` template will be used.
 You can choose a different template with the `--template=name` parameter.
-Currently there is only the `bootstrap` template available.
+Currently, there is only the `bootstrap` template available.

 You may also add the `yii\apidoc\commands\ApiController` and `GuideController` to your console application command map and run them inside of your applications console app.